Bayer sorter

 Simulating an existing design#

-We’ll begin by loading, visualizing, and simulating the design from Supplementary Figure 2 of Zou et al.
+We’ll begin by loading, visualizing, and simulating a Bayer sorter design from the invrs-gym paper.

 import matplotlib.pyplot as plt